acherm/acherm.github.io/_posts/2025-01-22-DeepSeekR1WorstThanGPT2InChess copy.md

 ### First game

 I made my special: playing with black and hopefully winning in 4 moves.
-I have already tried https://blog.mathieuacher.com/ChessWinning7MovesGPT/ on other versions/variants of GPT.
+I have already tried https://blog.mathieuacher.com/ChessWinning7MovesGPT-copy/ on other versions/variants of GPT.

 The principle is to use this unusual sequence of moves `1. e4 d5 2. exd5 e5 3. dxe6 Qe7`
 and hope for `4. exf7+`

-For this experience, I didn't try to rely on PGN headers as part of the prompt.
+(note: For this experience, I didn't try to rely on PGN headers as part of the prompt.
-I have showed that prompting is absolutely crucial for carefully assessing GPT https://blog.mathieuacher.com/GPTsChessEloRatingLegalMoves/ but at this step,
+I have showed that prompting is absolutely crucial for carefully assessing GPT https://blog.mathieuacher.com/GPTsChessEloRatingLegalMoves/ but at this step and for DeepSeek-R1, there is no signal or evidence that a prompt could make a difference.)

 It is then not a legal move: the pawn cannot move, since the king is checked by the Queen in e7.